Annual Meeting Sessions and Events

 (Please note: Attendees should bring either a hard or downloaded electronic copy of the current NASM Handbook and NASM Procedures for Self-Study (Format A, B, or C), and are encouraged to arrive with prepared questions in hand.)

-Meetings with Seasoned Administrators
+One-On-One Meetings with Experienced Administrators and NASM Staff

-These individually-scheduled appointments will provide to Annual Meeting registrants an opportunity to meet with seasoned administrators to discuss topics of interest related to the administration of music units.
+These pre-scheduled individual appointments with NASM experienced administrators and/or NASM staff will provide to Annual Meeting registrants an opportunity to discuss topics of interest related to the work of NASM.
+Experienced administrators will discuss topics of interest related to the administration of music units.
+NASM staff will assist with topics of an accreditation nature.

 9:30 a.m. – 11:00 a.m.